A Simple Harmonic Universe

+{\it Nonperturbative instabilities.} Another class of instabilities arise from nonperturbative processes, such as tunneling to other vacua, black hole nucleation and/or collapse of the domain wall network.
+Therefore, we may expect a finite (but exponentially long) lifetime from nonperturbative instabilities, even in perturbatively stable models.
+An example of such an instanton was found in \cite{Mithani:2011en}, following the first version of our work.
+Assuming that the classical theory is valid for arbitrarily small scale factors, they constructed a Euclidean solution where the simple harmonic universe with $\gamma \sim 1$ tunnels to $a \to 0$ with a rate $P \sim \exp(-3/(16 G^2 |\Lambda|))$.
+In this case, the universe would be metastable, with an exponentially long lifetime.

+However, it is important to stress that the instanton of \cite{Mithani:2011en} is singular, and both its existence and the predicted value of the decay rate may depend on physics at some UV (or even the Planck) scale.
+Furthermore, it is not clear whether this solution gives the leading contribution to the decay rate.
+Although we may expect that there are nonperturbative instabilities, a full analysis will require a concrete (possibly UV-complete) model for the simple harmonic universe, which would be an interesting direction for future work.

 {\it Conclusions and Questions.} Our model with $\gamma \sim 1$ seems to provide an example of an eternal universe without singularities.
-It avoids the singularity theorems by having positive curvature and violating the SEC, though not the NEC.
 This universe is both classically and quantum mechanically stable against small perturbations at linearized level.
+It avoids many problems with eternal bouncing cosmologies \cite{extraNECviol, Senatore, starobinsky,brandenberger2, others}.
 Possibly, however, the background ``solid" could have microscopic dynamics that produce entropy, leading to a singularity even in our seemingly eternal models.
 This is an interesting, but model-dependent, question.
 We have focused on model-independent bounds here.
-This raises the question, can we find assumptions (weaker than the SEC) allowing proof of a `quantum singularity theorem' that applies to closed Universes, extending the results of \cite{HawkingEllis} to this physically important case without assuming unphysical energy conditions?
-We intend to pursue these and other questions in the future \cite{uslong}.
+This raises the question, can we prove a `quantum singularity theorem' that applies to closed Universes, without assuming unphysical energy conditions?

-The cyclic nature of these cosmologies strongly suggests searching for exactly periodic quantum states in our geometry, perhaps characterizing special choices of the wavefunction of the Universe.
+The cyclic nature of these cosmologies strongly suggests searching for exactly periodic quantum states in our geometry.
 Could some of these special quantum states be eternal, and provide ``natural" boundary conditions for certain closed cosmologies, in analogy with \cite{HH}?
-Perhaps this could even allow compactification of the time dimension.